seanthegeek/yaramail/docs/source/cli.md

   --attachment-rules ATTACHMENT_RULES
                         Filename of the body rules file.
 Can be set by the YARAMAIL_BODY_RULES environment variable. (default:
+                        attachment.yar)
   --passwords PASSWORDS
                         Filename of a list of passwords to try against password-protected files.
 Can be set by the YARAMAIL_PASSWORDS environment variable (default:
                         passwords.txt)
   --trusted-domains TRUSTED_DOMAINS
-                        A path filename of a list of from domains that return a safe verdict if the domain is authenticated and no YARA categories match other than safe.
+                        Filename of a list of message From domains that return a safe verdict if the domain is authenticated and no YARA categories match other than safe.
 Can be set by the YARAMAIL_TRUSTED_DOMAINS environment variable.
                         (default: trusted_domains.txt)
   --trusted-domains-yara TRUSTED_DOMAINS_YARA
-                        Filename a list of from domains that require an authenticated from domain and YARA safe verdict.
-Can be set by the YARAMAIL_TRUSTED_DOMAINS_YARA
+                        Filename of a list of message From domains that require an authenticated from domain and YARA safe verdict.
+Can be set by the
-                        environment variable. (default:
+                        YARAMAIL_TRUSTED_DOMAINS_YARA environment variable.
-                        trusted_domains_yara_safe_required.txt)
+                        (default: trusted_domains_yara_safe_required.txt)
 ```